dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Say we wanted to annotate `thirdOrderFunctional` with `pure` for it to be callable from the to-be-pure `context`.
 That means that, given a `secondOrderParameter` that is `pure`, it will act in accordance to the attribute.
 For `secondOrderParameter` to be `pure` means that it, too, acts in accordance to the attribute when fed with a `pure` argument.
 If we annotate `doNothing` with `pure`, this is the case.
 If we forget to annotate `doNothing` properly, the call expression `secondOrderParameter(&doNothing)` is considered impure.
-While the relaxed rules assume that `secondOrderParameter` is `pure`, it being a functional, means it only acts in accordance to that attribute *if its arguments are*.
+While the relaxed rules assume that `secondOrderParameter` is `pure`, it being a functional means it only acts in accordance to that attribute if its arguments are typed accordingly.

 We finish this example with a fourth-order functional.